 The indirect function will basically take the choice you made in the first dropdown and use it for the second one.
 Note that if you get a message like “The source currently has an error, do you want to continue”, it means that you have not yet chosen a value for the first dropdown (the NULL value cannot be selected).

 That’s it!
-Pretty cool eh!?
-You can continue going deeper if you like, just use the second dropdown as the Source of the third dropdown.
+Pretty cool, right?
+You can continue going deeper if you like, just use the second dropdown as the Source of the third dropdown and so on.
 Enjoy!